Bryan De La Cruz Preview, Player Props: Marlins vs. Pirates

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .286 during his last games and is riding an eight-game hitting streak.
+- De La Cruz is batting .286 during his last outings and is on a nine-game hitting streak.

-- De La Cruz has driven home a run in 51 games this season (34.7%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on six occasions..
+- De La Cruz has reached base via a hit in 97 games this year (of 148 played), and had multiple hits in 33 of those games.

-- He has scored in 47 of 147 games this season, and more than once 10 times.
+- De La Cruz has driven in a run in 51 games this year (34.5%), including 20 games with more than one RBI (13.5%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.